shrids/experiments-notes/dev_guide.md

   !!
 Verify Gradle is using the Java you expect.
 You can verify which JDK Gradle uses by running `gradle --version`.!!
 </details>

-# 2. Architecture
+# 2. Goal
 In this guide, we create a straightforward application that creates a stream on Pravega and writes an event into the Stream and reads back from it.

 # 3. Solution
-We recommend that you follow the instructions from Bootstrapping project and onwards to create the application step by step.
+We recommend that you follow the instructions from #Bootstrapping project and onwards to create the application step by step.
 However, you can go right to the completed example.
 Download an [archive]( https://github.com/pravega/pravega-samples/archive/v0.8.0.zip) or clone the git repository: